gitter-badger/hibbitts-design-org/pages/blog/2015-10-22-sfu-demofest-2015-presentation/post.md

 Here is the draft description of my session:

-**Flipping the LMS: Benefits, and Lessons Learned, of Using an Alternative Front-end to Canvas**
+**Flipping the LMS: Benefits and Lessons Learned of Using an Alternative Front-end to Canvas**

 A flipped-LMS is where an open platform, in the control of instructors and students, is an alternative front-end to the